No charges over Haileybury group-chat

 “They grow up to be men who don’t respect women and we see on the news because of domestic violence – there is a very strong correlation between that.”

-Safe Steps chief executive officer Dr Chelsea Tobins says the incident worries her but she also acknowledges Respectful Relationships programs, mandatory in Victorian public schools.
+Safe Steps chief executive officer Dr Chelsea Tobin says the incident worries her but she also acknowledges Respectful Relationships programs, mandatory in Victorian public schools.

 “Any kind of abuse whether stalking, coercive control, financial abuse, sextortion is all forms of abuse and what we see is new frontiers of abuse.